shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Add Read/Unread logic and UI functionality to notifications
-- Complete Notifications React/Redux front end
+- Channel join/invite requests and notifications.
-- Channel Details table for Channels table
+- Channel Details table UI for Channels table
 - Add support for user made channels, public and private/invite-only.
 - List of Pubilc Channels
 - Invite to channel by URL system
-- Notification system to accept/reject invites and request

 ### Later